VIDY Price Hits $0.0001 (VIDY)

-VIDY (VIDY) traded down 3.4% against the US dollar during the 1 day period ending at 8:00 AM E.T. on June 19th.
-Over the last seven days, VIDY has traded down 0.5% against the US dollar.
-VIDY has a total market cap of $1.31 million and $269,017.00 worth of VIDY was traded on exchanges in the last 24 hours.
-One VIDY coin can currently be purchased for about $0.0001 or 0.00000001 BTC on popular exchanges.
+VIDY (VIDY) traded down 9.2% against the US dollar during the 24 hour period ending at 22:00 PM ET on June 19th.
+VIDY has a market capitalization of $1.44 million and $206,464.00 worth of VIDY was traded on exchanges in the last day.
+During the last week, VIDY has traded up 7% against the US dollar.
+One VIDY coin can currently be purchased for approximately $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.